Ian Happ Player Props: Cubs vs. Brewers

 Ian Happ At The Plate

-- Among qualifying hitters in baseball, he ranks 83rd in batting average, 12th in on-base percentage, and 100th in slugging.
+- He ranks 89th in batting average, 14th in on base percentage, and 102nd in slugging among the qualified hitters in baseball.

-- In 60.5% of his 81 games this season, Happ has picked up at least one hit.
-He's also had 19 multi-hit games.
+- Happ has picked up a hit in 50 of 82 games this season, with multiple hits 19 times.

-- In 7.4% of his games this season, he has gone deep, and 2% of his trips to the plate.
+- Looking at the 82 games he has played this year, he's went deep in six of them (7.3%), and in 2% of his trips to the dish.

-- In 27.2% of his games this season, Happ has had at least one RBI.
-He's picked up more than one in 13.6% and driven in three or more of his team's runs in four contests.
+- Happ has driven in a run in 22 games this season (26.8%), including 11 games with more than one RBI (13.4%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 24 games this season (29.6%), including multiple runs in six games.
+- In 30.5% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (7.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.